HL7/PDDI-CDS/input/pagecontent/documentation.md

           upper gastrointestinal bleeding (UGIB).</td>
       </tr>
       <tr>
-	<td><strong>Comment:</strong> The mechanism of a PDDI MUST be reported if known.
+	<td><strong>Comment:</strong> The mechanism of a PDDI SHOULD be reported if known.
 The description SHOULD be written for a clinician audience and include details that help the clinician decide what course of management action to take.
 To reduce ambiguity, the description MAY refer to specific drugs or health conditions using codes from terminologies. </td>
       </tr>
     </table>
     <table>